In the midst of adding one of two planned cameras to her LEGO-scale model of the Mars Rover Curiosity, The Four-Year-Old paused to ask:

 After hunting around on the web for a while, we found an indirect reference to the cameras on the Mars Rover Curiosity in this FAQ from NASA’s Jet Propulsion Laboratory.
 In discussing how the cameras are protected from dust and debris during the building of the Rover, its launch into space, and subsequent landing on Mars, the author inadvertently let slip that there are at least four types of cameras on-board Curiosity: Hazcam, Mastcam, Navcam, and MAHLI cameras.

-After realizing that scientific accuracy required increasing the number of cameras on her LEGO-scale Curiosity from 2 to 10, The Four-Year-Old immediately began lobbying for another trip to the LEGO store to acquire the necessary components.
+After all, scientific accuracy required her to add eight more cameras to her LEGO-scale Curiosity, and we didn’t have enough of the right sort of pieces for that.
 Negotiations are currently underway as to whether black eye stickers and LEGO one-block bricks could be used to construct an acceptable substitute.

 - Caterpickles Breaking News Alert: We have lift-off!
 (Caterpickles)